⌘K

 G Aeolian scale

-The G Aeolian scale is a 7-note aeolian scale built on the root G. Its notes are G, A, B♭, C, D, E♭ and F. Identical to natural minor — the classic minor mode of the Western system.
-This page covers the formula, fingerings, diatonic chords and common progressions that make G Aeolian a powerful tool for improvising and composing.
+The G Aeolian scale is a 7-note aeolian scale built on the root G. Its notes are G, A, B♭, C, D, E♭ and F. Identical to natural minor - the classic minor mode of the Western system.
+This page covers the formula, fingerings, diatonic chords and common progressions that make G Aeolian a great tool for improvising and composing.

 G Aeolian on the piano